-- Michael Gove, the justice secretary, has forced Boris Johnson out of the race to replace David Cameron by launching his own bid for the leadership.
+- Michael Gove, the British justice secretary, has forced Boris Johnson out of the contest to replace David Cameron by launching his own bid for the Conservative Party leadership.

 - Theresa May, the home secretary, formally declared her candidacy as well.
-She is considered most likely to bring the Conservative Party together after the bruising EU referendum campaign in which Gove played a leading role.
+She is seen as the best candidate to reunite the party after a bruising EU referendum campaign.

 - Other candidates are Stephen Crabb, a “Cameroon” on the left of the party, and Liam Fox and Andrea Leadsom, two Euroskeptics.